bozicb/bozicb.github.io/about.md

 Recent Talks
 ------------
+* Atlanta Ruby Meetup 2021: A Gem for Your Data - Data Analysis Intro in Ruby
+* CeADAR Online Seminar Series 2020: [The Semantic Web and Knowledge Graphs](https://www.youtube.com/watch?v=XZKjpXaUBAw&t=23s)
-* Opend Data Science Conference 2020: [Knowledge Graphs for the Greater Good](https://odsc.com/speakers/knowledge-graphs-for-the-greater-good/)
+* Open Data Science Conference 2020: [Knowledge Graphs for the Greater Good](https://odsc.com/speakers/knowledge-graphs-for-the-greater-good/)
 * PyCon Ireland 2018: [Can we talk?
 Neural Machine Translation with Keras.](https://github.com/bozicb/presentations/raw/master/can_we_talk/Can_we_talk_.pdf)
 * Predict Conference 2018: [It's about Time - How to make sense of your time series data?](https://github.com/bozicb/presentations/raw/master/Bojan_Bozic_It_s_about_Time.pdf)
 * GeoDirectory Conference 2018: [Future Implications of Artificial Intelligence](https://vimeo.com/287975414)